IBM-Cloud/ibm-cloud-developer-tools/README.md

 [![](https://img.shields.io/badge/IBM%20Cloud-powered-blue.svg)](https://bluemix.net)

 This repo provides support for the IBM Cloud Developer Tools (IDT) CLI environment.
-The IDT tools currently consists of the IBM Cloud CLI (bx) 'dev' and other plugins, as well as extensions to multiple IDEs.
+The IDT tools currently consists of the IBM Cloud CLI (ibmcloud) 'dev' and other plugins, as well as extensions to multiple IDEs.

 These tools work for the following environments:
 - [IBM **Cloud** Public](https://www.ibm.com/cloud-computing/)